 If you would like to use direct deposit, enter your financial institution's routing number (RTN#) and your account number (ACCT#) in the space provided.
 Your routing number will be nine digits and your account can be up to 17 characters, including numbers and letters.
-Mark whether your account is a checking or savings account and if your refund will go to a bank outside of the United States and its territories (Midway Islands, Puerto Rico, American Samoa, US Virgin Islands, Federated States of Micronesia, and Guam).
+Mark whether your account is a checking or savings account and if your refund will go to a bank outside of the United States and its territories.